magomimmo/modern-cljs/doc/tutorial-16.md

 # Tutorial 16 - It's better to be safe than sorry (Part 3)

-> DEDICATION: I'd like to dedicate this tutorial to [Chas Emerick][3]
+> DEDICATION: I dedicate this tutorial to [Chas Emerick][3] for the
-> for the amazing stuff he's able to realize for all of us.
-Without
+> amazing stuff he's able to realize for all of us.
+Without his hard
-> his hard work on a lot of CLJ/CLJS libs, I would never been able to
+> work on a lot of CLJ/CLJS libs, I would never been able to write
-> write this series of tutorials.
+> this series of tutorials.
 Thanks Chas!

 In the [previous tutorial][1] we introduced the `clojure.test` lib to automate the testing of the `modern-cljs.shopping.validators`